orientechnologies/orientdb-docs/source/SQL-Alter-Sequence.md

 ```

 Where:
-- `sequence` is the sequence name to create
+- `sequence` is the sequence name to alter
 - `start` set the initial value of the sequence
 - `increment` set the value to increment when `.next()` is called
 - `cache` set the number of values to pre-cache in case the sequence is of type CACHED